EX0l0N/ply-to-SculptrVR-csv/README.md

 ## What the future might bring

-The author of SculptrVR has described several alternative formats for the `data.csv` file.
+The author of SculptrVR has described several alternative formats for the `Data.csv` file.

 There is still a possibility to specify coordinates as floats and put spheres instead of plain voxels.
 This might be interesting in some cases, so I'm going to implement that, too.
 Maybe this will help with very scattered point clouds.